PeterAkande/PeterAkande/README.md

 - 👋 Hi, I’m @PeterAkande
 - 👀 I’m interested in Backend development and Mobile Applications Development
-- 🌱 I’m currently learning more about Backend Dvelopment and Cross Platform App development with Flutter
+- 🌱 I’m currently learning more about Backend Development and Cross Platform App development with Flutter
 - 💞️ I’m looking to collaborate on any cool project.
 - 📫 How to reach me : My social Media Handles are on my Profile.
 <!---